 Jackson’s successor, Martin Van Buren, struggled with the country’s second recession, this one caused by another glut in the fast-growing cotton market, a Hessian fly infestation, and fallout from Jackson’s dismantling of the National Bank.
 Jackson’s 1836 Specie Circular mandated that all government land be purchased with gold or silver and that, combined with British banks fearing a downturn in cotton land, dried up credit.
 Due to the ensuing Panic of 1837, his opponents called him Martin Van Ruin and the bad economy set the table for the Whigs to make their first successful run at the White House in 1840.

 Harrison won the 1840 election and proceeded to give a one-hour-and-forty-minute inaugural speech in a driving sleet storm.
 He caught pneumonia and died a month later.
-Legend attributed his death not to divine punishment for his lengthy speech, but rather to the curse Shawnee Indian Tecumseh put on the U.S. at the Battle of Tippecanoe in 1814, as Harrison became the first victim of the zero curse.
+Legend attributed his death not to divine punishment for his lengthy speech, but rather to the curse Shawnee Indian Tecumseh put on the U.S. at the Battle of Tippecanoe, as Harrison became the first victim of the Zero Curse.
 Presidents elected in a year ending in zero died in office for seven administrations in a row: Harrison, Lincoln, Garfield, McKinley, Harding, Franklin Roosevelt, and Kennedy.
 Ronald Reagan, elected in 1980, was shot but lived, breaking the curse.

 Age of the Common Man?